httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 large part in enabling such monitoring, as they are responsible for maintaining state in HTTP connections.
-We considered restricting same-site cookies to secure contexts {{secure-contexts}} as a mitigation but decided against doing so, as this feature should result in a strict reduction in the number of cookies floating around in cross-site contexts.
+We considered restricting same-site cookies to secure contexts {{secure-contexts}} as a mitigation but decided against doing so, as same-site cookies should result in a strict reduction in the number of cookies floating around in cross-site contexts.
 That is, even if `http://not-example.com` embeds a resource from `http://example.com/`, that resource will not be "same-site", and `http://example.com`'s cookies simply cannot be used to correlate user behavior across distinct origins.